A quarter of things…

 I’m not as ‘driven’ as I was 4 years when I last adopted the Working Girl disguise: I will ‘make do with less’ rather than ‘have more‘; me & my ego are not trying to prove anything, I don’t feel the need to compete and earning funds for Team FM is important but not paramount.
 Even in Montenegro, money makes the world go round, but over here sunshine (in all it’s forms…) comes a close second.
 I did an OPQ test as part of an interview process in October and found the feedback fascinating, especially with my Social Psychologist’s hat on (“What’s the impact of nature vs. nurture on personality traits?
 Discuss.”).
 I have a very rare profile because it’s so well balanced.
 Most folk have tendencies to extremes on some dimensions, thus giving the classic bell-shaped curve.
 Me, I’m flat-lining I’m so even.
 This wasn’t always the case.
 And during my regular check up at the ‘Well Woman Clinic’ the nurse was at pains to tell me how normal my blood pressure was (“It’s amazing, it’s just spot on!” ).
 Either I’ve got more chilled out or high blood pressue is way more prevalent now – both probably…

-And what does a girl who does this for a living need to sustain her ?
+And what does a girl who owns a Montenegro campsite for a living need to sustain her ?
 Regular exercise; time in the great outdoors as much as possible, healthy eating, her own space & time.
 Time to stop & take a breath; time to read; time to consider the way of things and time to muse on what’s behind as well as anticipate what’s ahead.

 I leave you to draw your own conclusions as to how my new shape fits into the holes available in the UK… Now on with the tale-telling!

 ******************* STEVO & THE GODS OF WATER ******************